Akihiro120/FECS/README.md

 ## Features
 - **Modern C++20 Design**: Utilizes modern C++ features for a clean and efficient implementation.
 - **Manager-Based Architecture**: Decoupled managers for Entities, Components, Systems, and more.
-- **Fluent System Builder API**: Expressive and type-safe API for defining systems and their scheduling.
+- **Fluent Builder APIs**: Expressive and type-safe APIs for creating entities and defining systems.
 - **Powerful System Scheduling**: Organize systems into ordered sets with support for `Startup`, `Update`, `Fixed`, and `Timed` execution.
 - **Data-Oriented**: High-performance component storage using sparse sets.
 - **Resource Management**: A dedicated manager for global, non-entity data.